coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 ## Instant Counterspell

-**Benefit:** When any spell is cast within the deity's line of sight, the deity can counterspell it as a free action, provided that the deity is capable of casting the spell immediately or has it as a spell-like ability and makes the required Spellcraft check.
+**Benefit:** When any spell is cast within the deity’s line of sight, the deity can counterspell it as a free action, provided that the deity is capable of casting the spell immediately or has it as a spell-like ability and makes the required Spellcraft check.
 The use of Instant